Northern Lake District Guided Walking Tour 2025

 Ascent: 3350ft (1020m)

-In Summary: We venture out to Buttermere and then embark on a fantastic journey across some of the most beautiful fells in the Lake District.
+In summary: We venture out to Buttermere and then embark on a fantastic journey across some of the most beautiful fells in the Lake District.
 The walk takes in Whiteless Pike, Wandope, Eel Crag, Sail and finally Barrow before dropping into the valley and walking back to the house.

 Highlight: The changes in scenery and outlook across the day.
 We journey from the beautiful Buttermere and its fells in the morning, to the majestic Derwentwater in the afternoon.